How Does ‘Teen Mom 2’ Star Leah Messer Feel About David Eason’s Feud With Jeremy Calvert On Instagram?

 “Your parents have to be related for you to come out so f**king stupid.
 And p.s. keep f**king with me and I’ll fly my a** to NC [North Carolina] and I’ll show you what kind of b***h I am pretty boy,” he continued.

-Calvert also told Eason that he was a non-working piece of crap.
+Calvert also told Eason that he was a “non-working piece of crap.”

 Messer and Calvert recently traveled to New York City to film the Teen Mom 2 reunion and while there, they prompted rumors of a potential reconciliation as they shared photos together on their social media pages.